ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-072819.md

 - Sean T. Allen:

     Hi all, I'm looking at setting up an all day "learn you some Pony" workshop some weekend in October in NYC.
 I would be myself and Jonathan Brown running the workshop, if you are interested in attending, let me know.
 I'm trying to gauge interest.
-You can reach me on the [Pony Zulip](https://ponylang.zulipchat.com/) or via email at [sean@monkeysnatchbanana.com](mailto:sean@monkeysnatchbanana.com)
+You can reach me on the [Pony Zulip](https://ponylang.zulipchat.com/).

 - Check out Josh Horwitz's talk on Pony from Jun 29th, 2019 at Detroit Tech Watch conference: [https://www.youtube.com/watch?v=WlGSpYFntUU](https://www.youtube.com/watch?v=WlGSpYFntUU)